 Finding Beauty in the Broken: Lessons from Shells on the Shore

 Hey there, Chaos Coordinators.
 I hope you’ll bear with me as I veer off from my normal planning and organization articles and instead share something a bit more personal.
+Finding Beauty in the Broken offers valuable lessons from shells on the shore, revealing how imperfections can lead to profound insights and personal growth.
+Discover how embracing imperfections can lead to a deeper appreciation of life and inspire you to find beauty in your own experiences.

 Today, I want to take you on a journey—a journey to the shoreline, where the crashing waves serenade the sand, and where, amidst the chaos, there lies a profound lesson: beauty in the brokenness.
 As I was walking along the beach (six different ones, to be exact) this past week while we were on a quick Spring Break trip, I couldn’t help but reflect on the past few years for our blended family.
 If you’ve been part of my Chaos Coordinator Community for long, you’ve heard me say that we are in a challenging season, but I haven’t shared much beyond that.
 I needed this time and space, away from the daily grind, to really be able to look back and where we’ve been and where we are today.